The experience of…

 I also considered working in France and Germany.
 I finally chose the Netherlands because of the good working conditions and the opportunity to work with specific people I have always admired.

-Did you suffer from culture shock?
+Did you experience a culture shock?

 Absolutely.
 I think it’s part of moving to a new country.
 When I first left Brazil, it was the middle of summer, and when I arrived in Holland, it was the middle of winter.